CSCfi/csc-user-guide/docs/support/tutorials/pukki_data_migration.md

 This tutorial walks you through migrating a PostgreSQL database to Pukki, CSC's Database-as-a-Service (DBaaS) platform.
 This step-by-step guide will show you how to export your existing database, import it into Pukki, and verify your migration was successful.

+!!!
+Warning "Ensure Sufficient Disk Space and Resource Allocation"
+    **On Your Machine**: The `pg_dump` command writes the database dump file to your local machine / server (where the command is executed).
+Ensure that your machine has enough free disk space to store the dump file.
+The size of the dump depends on the volume of data and the chosen format (plain SQL or directory).

+    **On the DBaaS Instance**: Projects on Pukki have [default quotas and volume limits](../../cloud/dbaas/flavors.md).
+If your database requires more resources (e.g., a larger volume size, more memory, or additional instances), contact [ServiceDesk](mailto:servicedesk@csc.fi) to request an increase to your default quota (include your project number).

 ## Step 1: Set Up Your Pukki PostgreSQL Instance

 Before you can migrate your database, you need to create a new PostgreSQL instance on Pukki where the data from your current database will be imported.